About the Bella Vista Project

 In 2016 the (then) Department of Planning and Environment made changes to the precinct zoning based on community feedback received during the public consultation period.
 The Bella Vista Station Precinct is now rezoned in line with the vision to create 'The Hills premier living and business precinct'.
 You can find out more on the Department’s website .

-You can have your say on our masterplan and place making activities by going to our Have your say page.
+You can read about the community information session and review the draft plans that were discussed by going to our Have your say page.

 For more information about upcoming consultation activities, register your interest by completing our Stay in touch form on this page.